 Rails comes with CSRF prevention by raising an exception.
 This will make your token auth fail when accessed via the API.
 To fix it, change it on your

-class ApplicationController < ActionController::Base protect_from_forgery with: :null_session # ... end
+class ApplicationController < ActionController::Base protect_from_forgery with: :null_session # ... end -

 This gem comes with a sturdy security default configuration.
 Unless you're using the ng-token-auth lib for authentication on Angular, I suggest to disable the

-option on the gem's config (config/initializers/devise_token_auth.rb
+change_headers_on_each_requesoption on the gem's config (config/initializers/devise_token_auth.rb), to ease development.

-path | method | purpose |
+| path | method | purpose |

-/ | POST | Email registration.
-Accepts email , password , and password_confirmation params. |
+| / | POST | Email registration.
+Accepts email, password, and password_confirmation params. |

-/ | DELETE | Account deletion.
+| / | DELETE | Account deletion.
 This route destroys users identified by their uid and auth_token headers. |

-/ | PUT | Account updates.
+| / | PUT | Account updates.
 This route updates an existing user's account settings.
-The default accepted params are password and password_confirmation .
+The default accepted params are password and password_confirmation.

 |

-/sign_in | POST | Email authentication.
+| /sign_in | POST | Email authentication.
 Accepts email and password as params.
 Return a JSON representation of the User model on successful login. |

-/sign_out | DELETE | Use this route to end the user's current session, by invalidating their authentication token. |
+| /sign_out | DELETE | Use this route to end the user's current session, by invalidating their authentication token. |

-/validate_token | GET | Use this route to validate tokens on return visits to the client.
+| /validate_token | GET | Use this route to validate tokens on return visits to the client.
 Accepts uid and auth_token as params.

 |

-/password | POST | Use this route to send a password reset confirmation email to users that registered by email. |
+| /password | POST | Use this route to send a password reset confirmation email to users that registered by email. |

-/password | PUT | Use this route to change users' passwords. |
+| /password | PUT | Use this route to change users' passwords. |

-/password/edit | GET | Verify user by password reset token.
+| /password/edit | GET | Verify user by password reset token.
 This route is the destination URL for password reset confirmation. |

 Have you tried any other token-based solution for API authentication, or built one yourself?
 Having problems implementing this one on your app?
 Share it on the comments!